zavalalabs/zavalalabs.github.io/_posts/2025-01-03-Subaru-Soltera-Review.md

 # Dislikes
 ### 12-Volt Battery Discharge
-Any observant reader of many of the forums or searches for this issue, will  note that these 12-volt batteries are far too underpowered, and while many seem to have no problem with the 12-volt battery in warmer climates with fewer issues.
+Any observant reader of many of the forums or searches for this issue will note that these 12-volt batteries are far too underpowered, and while many seem to have no problem with the 12-volt battery in warmer climates with fewer issues.
 In colder climates, the 12-volt battery will have a painful experience.
-In the latest cold snap in January 2026, i had my second experience with the 12-volt battery.
+In the latest cold snap in January 2026, I had my second experience with the 12-volt battery.
 Even after a full warranty replacement of the battery, encountered yet another failed attempt to enter “Ready” mode.
 This issue made it seem as if the main traction battery had dropped from 55% to 0 with one cold night.
 That is unacceptable even for an ICE vehicle.

 # Areas for improvement

 My open call for Subaru to fix some things with your Toyota counterparts:

+> note to self: find feedback avenues with Toyota and Subaru

 ### Instrument Cluster